atar-axis/xpadneo/README.md

 ## Installation

-All you have to do is:
+If Hid and Bluetooth are modules (not built-ins), then all you have to do is:

 ```
 sudo task install
 ```

-#### Problems

-- If bluetooth isn't a module but builtin, you can alternatively run `echo 1 | sudo tee /sys/module/bluetooth/parameters/disable_ertm` before connecting the controller to the computer.
+If bluetooth isn't a module but builtin, you can alternatively run `echo 1 | sudo tee /sys/module/bluetooth/parameters/disable_ertm` before connecting the controller to the computer.

-- If hid isn't a module, you can alternatively copy `99-xpadneo.rules` to `/etc/udev/rules.d/` (run `udevadmn control --reload` afterwards)
+If hid isn't a module, you can alternatively copy `99-xpadneo.rules` to `/etc/udev/rules.d/` (run `udevadmn control --reload` afterwards)

 ## Configuration